mrpg/r_snippets/README.md

 source("preload.R")
 ```

+These snippets default to [HC3 standard errors](https://doi.org/10.1016/0304-4076%2885%2990158-7) if computing “clustered” standard errors, and to [HC5 standard errors](https://doi.org/10.1080/03610920601126589) if not.
+(Note: Stata defaults to HC1 standard errors, which are [not recommended](https://datacolada.org/99).)

 ## Dependencies

 ### R

-If you use all the functions in `preload.R`, you need these R packages:
+To use all the functions in `preload.R`, you need these R packages:

 1. texreg, preferably as found [here](https://github.com/mrpg/texreg_fork)¹
 2. lmtest